 Join the global campaign

-The Big Shift Global campaign demands that all people have access to sustainable and affordable renewable energy.
-The World Bank should be contributing to the United Nations’ Sustainable Development Goal of universal energy access for all by 2030.
-At the moment the World Bank is not doing enough to support this goal.
+The Big Shift Global campaign demands that governments and global institutions set the world on a pathway to keeping global warming below 1.5°C, whilst ensuring that all people have access to sustainable and affordable renewable energy.
+The World Bank supports the Paris Agreement to limit global warming and the UN Sustainable Development Goal of universal energy access for all by 2030.
+However, the World Bank is still not doing enough to support these goals.

 We have provided editable suggested text for your email below.